Rappsilber-Laboratory/XiSearch/README.md

 2. top n alpha candidates are taken and all matching beta-candidates (according to the precursor mass) will be selected and prescored as pairs
 3. the top X of these are then fully matched and scored

-The scoring function is applied to explain each spectrum with without considering if a peptide is target or decoy.
-In result for a false positive match the chance to to be target-target, target-decoy or a decoy-decoy match should be 1:2:1.
+The scoring function is applied to explain each spectrum without considering if a peptide is target or decoy.
+The resulting chances for a false positive match to to be a target-target, target-decoy or a decoy-decoy match should be 1:2:1.
 Error control by false discovery rate estimation is then performed in a separate step with xiFDR.

 ### The interface